Black-Beard-Sdk/TransformJsonToJson/README.md

 ```JSON
     { "name" : "jpath:{$.n}" }
 ```
-In this case. the result will be an object with a property named
+In this case. the result will be an object with a property named "name" and the value will be the property "n" ar the root of the source json.

-> Blockquote

-name

 And now the document source
 ```JSON